-Pennsylvania's fracking industry plans to continue, whoever wins White House
+Pennsylvania's Fracking Industry Plans To Continue, Whoever Wins White House

 At Diversified Energy's site in South Franklin Township in southwestern Pennsylvania, seven 10-year-old wells hum quietly as they extract natural gas from the Marcellus Shale thousands of feet below.

-Instead, it buys operating wells from other companies once they are up and running, and then fine-tunes them to increase production.

-Diversified expects its existing portfolio of wells across the United States to continue producing gas for the next 50 to 75 years on average, according to the company’s vice president of investor relations, Douglas Kris.

-"This is going to be part of our economy here for as long as we need it," he told AFP.
+Diversified expects its existing portfolio of wells across the United States to continue producing gas for the next 50 to 75 years on average, according to the company's vice president of investor relations, Douglas Kris.“This is going to be part of our economy here for as long as we need it,” he said.

 Scientists, environmentalists, and public health experts around the world have called for fracking to be banned, citing the health and climate impacts of the fracking phase of the extraction process, and the long-term environmental damage caused by the continued burning of fossil fuels.